WHITE PAPER

 AI-powered legal drafting tools guide you through document creation with legal information, suggested language and clauses, and editing tools right at your fingertips.

 Find a previous, related document.
-Rather than spending precious time searching for work products to reuse, use generative AI and natural-language searching to get to the right starting point quickly.
+Rather than spending precious time searching for work products to reuse, use generative AI (GenAI) and natural-language searching to get to the right starting point quickly.

 Find, create, and modify clauses.
 A legal drafting tool should easily connect you to current market standards to get your clauses just right.

 Refine and review formatting.
-Analyze to find common drafting errors like misaligned definitions, missing dates, erroneous cross-references, inconsistent language, and more.
+Analyze to find common drafting errors like misaligned definitions, missing dates, erroneous cross references, inconsistent language, and more.

 What value does AI bring to legal drafting?

 Better starting points.
 Finding the correct starting point while drafting is one of the most widely recognized pain points for both new and seasoned lawyers.
-Many acknowledge that there is a certain art to choosing the right starting point that can have implications for the ease or difficulty of the entire drafting and negotiation process.
+Many recognize that there is a certain art to choosing the right starting point that can have implications for the ease or difficulty of the entire drafting and negotiation process.
 Poor choices at the outset can lead to inefficiencies, client disappointment, and write-offs.

 What capabilities do you need?